 - Virgin Atlantic Flying Club

-You probably noticed that you don’t see many airlines that you know, like American, Delta or United on that list.
+But you probably noticed that you don’t see many airlines that you know, like American, Delta or United on that list.
 You’re right.
-Now, that’s not to say there isn’t value to be had with some of these partners; you just really need to know what you are doing to book the flights you want and get a good return.
+Now, that’s not to say there isn’t value to be had with some of these partners; you just really need to know what you’re doing to book the flights you want and get a good return.
 Here are some examples of how you can book flights in the U.S. with the available transfer partners:

-- United Airlines flights can be booked with Singapore miles
+- United Airlines flights can be booked with Singapore, Turkish and Avianca miles

-- Delta Airlines flights can be booked with Flying Blue miles
+- Delta Airlines flights can be booked with Flying Blue and Virgin Atlantic miles

 What about flights on American Airlines?
-While it’s true that you can not transfer points to American’s frequent flyer program, you can use your ThankYou points to pay for flights when you use the Citi Travel Center.
-Up until July 23rd, 2017, for people who have the Prestige card, your points are worth 1.6 cents each for travel on American Airlines and 1.33 cents for travel on all other airlines.
-After this date, the value of points will change and you’ll get at constant 1.25 cents value for tickets on all airlines.
-This lowers the value of ThankYou points a bit.
+While it’s true that you can not transfer points to American’s frequent flyer program, you can use your ThankYou points to pay for flights when you use the Citi Travel Center, you’ll get at constant 1 cent value for tickets on all airlines.
+This lowers the value of ThankYou points a bit, even when compared to their own Citi Premier card that gets 1.25 cents per point value when booking through the Citi portal.

 Citi Prestige Benefits

-Here’s list of the benefits of the Citi Prestige card that encourage me keep it despite the $450 annual fee.
-This list may not be all inclusive but these are the benefits I’ve actually used:
+Here’s a list of the benefits of the Citi Prestige card.
+This list may not be all-inclusive:

 - $250 airline credit – Every calendar year you get $250 of airline charges reimbursed with the card.
 This is for any airline charges, including airline tickets and if you travel at all, you should be able to get this money back.
-Since this is money you would have spent anyway, the effective cost of the card is lowered to $200.
-That’s still steep but I think is made up for with the next benefit.
+Since this is money you would have spent anyway, the effective cost of the card is lowered to $295.

 - $100 Global Entry credit – If you travel internationally (or even plan on doing so in the next 5 years), you should have Global Entry.
 This is a program from U.S. Customs and Border Protection that allows you to skip the line when re-entering the U.S. There is a very extensive application to be filled out and a mandatory interview to be approved, but it is totally worth it.
 If approved, you also have a great chance of being cleared for the TSA Pre✓® lanes when going through x-ray before your flights.
 I’ve not used this credit with this card as we applied for the Global Entry program before I had the card but I can use it to pay for my renewal fee (or you can be nice and pay for someone else’s application if you aren’t going to apply yourself).

 - Citi Private Pass Events – While you can usually access these with any Citi Card, you get early access and/or preferred seating to concerts and sporting events.
 The Prestige card will also have access to some private events not for any other cardmembers.
-I’ve used this perk to score tickets to Darius Rucker and Train.
-Right now the website is showing tickets to Paul McCartney, Sting and Kings of Leon concerts.
+I’ve used this perk to score tickets to Hootie and the Blowfish and Train.
+Right now the website is showing tickets to Madonna, Thomas Rhett and The Black Keys.